 In manufacturing, obtaining insights from production data can deliver transformational improvements in efficiency and quality.
 In fact, IDC predicts that by 2021, 20% of the world’s largest organizations will operate based on data and analytics derived from artificial intelligence (AI), machine learning, and the Internet of Things (IoT).

 However, there are many obstacles to prevent you from realizing this value.
-The fact is that manufacturing data is, well, messy.
-AI-based technologies can automate the processes of preparing this data to deliver business value, and, according to the IDC report, speed production by up to 25%.
+The fact is that manufacturing data is – well – messy.
+In fact, our studies have found that 79% of a data scientist’s time is spent cleaning and organizing data.
+According to IDC, AI-based technologies such as Sight Machine can speed production by up to 25%.

 From One-Time to Real-Time